-The Department of Psychiatry's commitment to education and training is reflected in the variety of educational programs offered to medical students at the Health Science Center.
+The Department of Psychiatry's commitment to education and training is reflected in the variety of educational programs offered to medical students.
 An understanding of human behavior, behavioral manifestations of illness and psychopathology is considered to be an essential component in the education of all physicians, regardless of future specialty or practice plans.
 Accordingly, there are academic and clinical offerings available to students at all levels of medical education.

 Faculty involvement in medical student teaching is emphasized.
-All of the members of the faculty of the Department devote time to teaching and supervising medical students.
-Faculty involvement includes teaching in lecture format in a number of undergraduate courses, participation in interdisciplinary teaching experiences including Medicine and Society and clinical correlation exercises, as well as individual supervision and intensive clinical training during clerkships and electives.
+Many of the members of the faculty of the Department devote time to teaching and supervising medical students.
+Faculty involvement includes team or multidisciplinary teaching in a number of undergraduate courses as well as individual supervision and intensive clinical training during clerkships and acting internship electives.
 Several faculty serve as advisors to medical students or serve on high level curriculum shaping committees on campus as well.

 The formal offerings of the Department include both required and elective courses and clerkships.
-In addition, interested students are encouraged to formulate elective courses to address their particular interests under faculty supervision.
+In addition, interested students are encouraged to formulate and design elective courses to address their particular interests under faculty supervision.

-Required course work includes the second year Behavioral Foundations of Medicine course and the six week Clerkship in Psychiatry.
+Required course work includes the second year Behavioral Science course and the five week Clerkship in Psychiatry.

 Clinical Clerkship in Psychiatry

 After completion of the Clinical Clerkship, students may elect an Acting Internship at any of our sites and in any content area of psychiatry.
 During this advanced rotation, students are given more independent responsibility for patient care under direct faculty supervision, and specific areas of interest can be explored in greater depth.
 Those students considering a career in Psychiatry are encouraged to elect an Acting Internship.
-Acting Internships are also valuable for those students planning on other specialities who want additional experience in diagnosing and treating psychiatric disorders.
+Acting Internships are also valuable for those students planning on other specialties who want additional experience in diagnosing and treating psychiatric disorders.

-Students are welcome to design their own Psychiatry elective in consultation with a member of the faculty and the Coordinator of Undergraduate Education.
+Students are welcome to design their own Psychiatry elective in consultation with a member of the faculty and the Psychiatry Director of Undergraduate Education.
 Students interested in research are encouraged to arrange an elective in this area and to pursue their interests and are likely to find faculty support and guidance.